Reggane: Geography

 The town of Reggane and its neighbouring villages lie next to the southernmost oasis of the Tuat region, which stretches northward to Adrar.
 The Tidikelt region, a plain with isolated oases, lies to the east, including towns such as In Salah, In Ghar, Aoulef and Tit.
 To the west is the sandy Erg Chech desert, while to the south lies the vast barren plain of the Tanezrouft.

 Climate

 Reggane has a hot desert climate (Köppen climate classification BWh), with long, extremely hot summers and short, very warm winters.
 The climate is torrid and almost rainless.
-Daytime temperatures are known to consistently approach 50 °C (122 °F) in summer and nighttime temperatures routinely remain above 30 °C (86 °F).
+Daytime temperatures consistently approach 50 °C (122 °F) in summer and nighttime temperatures routinely remain above 30 °C (86 °F).
 Average annual rainfall is extremely low, with only 10 mm (0.39 in).
-The sky is always clear throughout the year and the sunshine reigns supreme.
+The sky is always clear and sunny throughout the year.
 The area in the heart of the Algerian Desert bounded by Adrar - Reggane - In Salah is nicknamed the "triangle of fire" by local inhabitants due to the extreme heat that bakes the region from May to September.